NATURAL HISTORY

 Vocalizations provide a useful window on larger patterns of behavior in social species.
 Its study, in the case of African wild dogs, however, has lagged behind other scientific concerns.
 Wild dogs have been classified among the most social of all canids.
 One important way this is expresed is in the variety of sounds they make while interacting, some of which are unique.
 Its repertoire is also one of the most complex in Canidae.
 Short-range vocalizations accompany many group interactions and appear to play an important role in the formation and maintenance of bonds.
 Vocal and social complexity is also displayed in the mixing of different sound types to convey ambivalence.

 Preceding a hunt, pack members typically rally in at least one greeting ceremony before setting off.
-It usually begins with a single dog running up to one or more dogs with head held shoulder height, mouth agape, and ears folded back, typically while whimpering or whining.
+It usually begins with a single dog running up to one or more dogs with head held shoulder height, mouth agape, and ears folded back, often while whimpering or whining.
 During a high-intensity ceremony many other different kinds of sounds are made, including squeals and high-pitched bird-like sounds called "twitters."